webs3dev/silly-cnc/README.md

 - `dbUser`
 - `dbPassword`

-1. **Build the Project:**
-   Ensure the project builds without any issues.

-2. **Update Database Settings:**
+---> Config database settings
-   After a successful build, update the following fields in `config.json`:
+   after a successful build, update the following fields in `config.json`:

    - `dbHost`
    - `dbUser`
    - `dbPassword`

-If you haven't configured your `.env` file, open it now to update the following:
+create an .env (if u dont have one) file and put

 ```env
 DB_HOST=localhost